 - What are small things about your product that you can tweak to make your item more unique?

 Pinterest and YouTube are great places to start, but many (newer) streaming video services specialize in arts and crafts.

 Skillshare is my favorite.
 I learned how to illustrate on my iPad with their classes.
 You can also learn cake decorating, photography, and graphic design at Skillshare.

 I love the professional quality of the videos as well as the ability to have direct contact with instructors.

-A year’s subscription is comparably priced to Netflix, but they frequently have deals where you can access all their videos free for three months for only 99 cents.
+A year’s subscription is comparably priced to Netflix, but they frequently have deals.
+Use this link to get a free 30 day trial!

 Creative Live is also another option I am really loving that offers free live-streamed classes and then provides those classes for purchase at a later time.
 They have an all inclusive option or a pay by class option, so it's very affordable.